slowernews/wisdom-tldr/chapters/chapter_1_self.md

 *'No persons are more frequently wrong, than those who will not admit they are wrong.' -- François de La Rochefoucauld*

+Self awareness is the ability to pause your mind.

 Self awareness reduces the gap between who we are and who we think we are.
+Do you know anyone who doesn’t have any blind spots?
+Then why would you be any different?

 > *'The things we see every day are the things we never see at all.' -- G.K.
 Chesterton*